-The second number is the maximum percentage of your gross monthly income that can be applied to housing expenses and recurring debt.
-Recurring debt includes things like auto loans, child support and credit card payments.
+The second number in the ratio is what percent of your gross income every month that should be applied to housing expenses and recurring debt together.
+Recurring debt includes payments on credit cards, car loans, child support, etcetera.

 With a 29/41 (FHA) qualifying ratio

-If you want to calculate pre-qualification numbers with your own financial data, we offer a Loan Qualification Calculator.
+If you'd like to run your own numbers, we offer a Loan Pre-Qualifying Calculator.

-Don't forget these ratios are only guidelines.
-We'd be thrilled to go over pre-qualification to determine how much you can afford.
+Remember these ratios are just guidelines.
+We'd be thrilled to help you pre-qualify to help you figure out how much you can afford.

 Homewithloan.com can walk you through the pitfalls of getting a mortgage.
-Call us at 9727982110.
+Give us a call: 9727982110.